MicrosoftDocs/biztalk-docs/his/core/icom3270-interface1.md

 The Icom3270 interface allows access to an LU0 session.

 > [!NOTE]
->  For more information about accessing IcomLU0 from managed text, see <xref:Microsoft.HostIntegration.SNA.Session>.
+>  For more information about accessing IcomLU0 from managed text, see `Microsoft.HostIntegration.SNA.Session`.

 ## Requirements
  Type Library: COM3270 1.0 Type Library (siproxy.dll)